Device Hash

 What is a Device Hash?

 Device hash is a cryptographic identifier created by combining multiple attributes of a device, such as its operating system, browser type, IP address, screen resolution, and other hardware or software details.
-It is widely used in fraud detection and prevention to recognize devices across sessions, even when cookies or other traditional tracking methods are not available.
+This process ensures the creation of a unique but anonymous identifier for each device, allowing businesses to track device behavior over time.

 Unlike device fingerprinting, which provides a detailed profile of the device, a device hash focuses on creating a single, anonymized identifier that protects user privacy while enabling businesses to monitor suspicious patterns, such as devices linked to multiple fraudulent accounts or transactions.